What is the role of the in-house lawyer?

 In-house practice is extremely varied.
 It differs from private practice in many ways.
 As an in-house lawyer, you may well have a wide range of roles throughout your career, each with their own requirements.
 As you grow into each role, you’ll develop a broad range of legal, commercial and people skills.

-To read the next article 'The evolving role of in-house counsel' click here.
+To read the next article 'Your in-house career' click here.

 Please read the following commentary from Janice More: